Chris Hillman

 Heavy-Duty Replacement Office Chair Wheels

-by Heavy-Duty Replacement Office Chair Wheels | reviewed by Mike Kosacek
+BY Heavy-Duty Replacement Office Chair Wheels | reviewed by Mike Kosacek

 Maybe I've been hiding under a rock, but I recently found out there are replacement wheels for rolling studio (or office) chairs.
 No more "clack-clack-clack" across the floor, or the need to keep a rug under my chair to protect the surface.
 My chairs now glide smoothly across my wood and laminate...